HRM-013: Telecommuting from Alternative Work LocationsDate: 03/03/2009 Status: Final

 In the event of emergency including natural catastrophe, fire or other significant disruption to facilities or the physical operations of departments, and in order to respond effectively to such disruptions and maintain critical functions, operations and services, supervisors are authorized to establish telecommuting arrangements with qualified employees for limited duration without strict regard for the guidelines and procedures contained in this policy.
 Such arrangements are to be maintained only until normal operations can be restored at the central work-site.

 Security of University Information:

 Employees must safeguard University information used or accessed while telecommuting.
-Permission must be granted according to University’s policy IRM-015, Electronic Storage of Highly Sensitive Data for employees to work on highly sensitive data at alternative work locations.
+Permission must be granted according to University policy IRM-003, Data Protection of University Information for employees to work on highly sensitive data at alternative work locations.
 Employees must agree to follow all applicable security procedures in order to ensure confidentiality and security of data and all University documents in their possession.